Theory of Operation

 Chip-select Timing Control

 Typically the CSB line is automatically deasserted after the last edge of SCK.
 However, by asserting COMMAND.CSAAT when issuing a particular command, one can instruct the core to hold CSB low indefinitely after the last clock edge.
 This is useful for merging two adjacent command segments together, to create more complex commands, such as flash Quad read commands which require a mix of segments with different speeds and directions.
-The CSB line can then be deasserted by either issuing another command without the COMMAND.CSAAT field, issuing a command to a different device (after changing the CSID register), or simply resetting the core FSM via the CONTROL.RST register.
+The CSB line can then be deasserted by either issuing another command without the COMMAND.CSAAT field, issuing a command to a different device (after changing the CSID register), or simply resetting the core FSM via the CONTROL.SW_RST register.

-To avoid spurious clock signals, changes to the CONFIGOPTS parameters take effect only at the end of a command segment and only when all csb lines are deasserted.
+To avoid spurious clock signals, changes to the CONFIGOPTS parameters take effect only at the end of a command segment and only when all CSB lines are deasserted.
 There are two cases to consider:

-1. Configuration changes detected and CSAAT=0 for the previous segment: This is when configuration changes are typically expected, and in this case, the SPI_HOST waits for the previous segment to complete before moving changing the configuration.
-The SPI_HOST ensures that all csb lines are held idle long enough to satisfy the configuration requirements both before and after the change.
+1. Configuration changes detected and CSAAT=0 for the previous segment: This is when configuration changes are typically expected, and in this case, the SPI_HOST IP waits for the previous segment to complete before moving changing the configuration.
+The SPI_HOST ensures that all CSB lines are held idle long enough to satisfy the configuration requirements both before and after the change.

-2. CSAAT = 1 for the previous segment: Configuration changes are not typically expected after CSAAT segments, and require special treatment as the IP does not usually return the csb lines to the idle/inactive state at this time.
+2. CSAAT = 1 for the previous segment: Configuration changes are not typically expected after CSAAT segments, and require special treatment as the IP does not usually return the CSB lines to the idle/inactive state at this time.
 In such cases, the SPI_HOST IP closes out the ongoing transaction, ignoring CSAAT, and the configuration is then applied once the SPI_HOST has returned to the idle state.
 The next segment can then proceed, even though the remote device will likely see the next segment as the start of a new transaction (as opposed to a continuation of the previous transaction), because of the brief intervening idle pulse.

 Most devices require at least one-half SCK clock-cycle between either edge of CSB and the nearest SCK edge.
 However, some devices may require more timing margin and so the SPI_HOST core offers some configuration registers for controlling the timing of the CSB edges when operating under automatic control.
 The relevant parameters are as follows: